Nael-Studio/nael-platform/packages/logger/README.md

 # @nl-framework/logger

-Structured logging system for the Nael Framework with JSON output, contextual metadata, and transport adapters optimized for Bun.
+Structured logging system for the NL Framework Framework with JSON output, contextual metadata, and transport adapters optimized for Bun.

 ## Installation